bhoriuchi/bookshelf-pagemaker/README.md

 # bookshelf-pagemaker
+---

 The goal of pagemaker is to take the hard work out of pagination while allowing you to customize input parameters and output format, as well as to provide methods for popular pagination formats.
----

 # Install
 ---
 ```bash
 npm install -g bookshelf-pagemaker
 ```
-# &nbsp;

 # Search & Order
 ---
 Search and order functionality can be enabled or disabled in the pagination configuration.
 For basic